crawmacncheese/fashion-recommender/README.md

 ## Technologies
-In the Overview, we mentioned that we plan to build this application with a MERN stack approach, with Mongo (Mongoose) for our database, ReactJS for our front-end/client interface, and ExpressJS and NodeJS for our back-end/server-side language.
+In the Overview, we mentioned that we plan to build this application with a with MongoDB (Mongoose) for our database, ReactJS for our front-end/client interface, and Flask for our back-end/server-side language.

+We original plan was to use TensorFlow to implement the our machine learning models, which we still plan on doing!
+However, due to the nature of this being only a semester-long project, we will use the OpenAI API to help us with outfit generation, while simultaneously working on and researching, and designing our own machine learning model.

 ## Wireframe
 We designed a wireframe for our website application in Figma and below are some